Overview

 Certificates

-The Certificate of Achievement in Community Service Officer “CSO” is an academic certificate in a specialized area of study.
+The Community Service Officer “CSO" Certificate is an academic certificate in a specialized area of study.
 The Certificate of Achievement in CSO is ideally suited for students interested in joining a law enforcement agency as a CSO, private security officer, or for anyone who wants to earn a specialized certificate.

-Talk to your counselor or an AJ faculty expert to learn more about this amazing opportunity to complete a Certificate in one year!
+Talk to your counselor or an AJ faculty professor to learn more about this amazing opportunity to complete a Certificate in one year!

 Courses

-AJ offers several courses that aligned with each academic degrees and certificates.
-Courses are offered in sixteen or eight-week formats, in person or online modalities, and summer options.
+AJ offers several courses that align with each academic degree and certificate.
+Courses are offered in sixteen or eight-week formats, in person or online, and summer options.
 Talk to an academic counselor or one of our expert faculty on staff if you have questions.

 See the complete catalog for Administration of Justice Courses.